 The thin steel wire is a good conductor of electricity, but not as good as the copper wire, which is deliberately chosen to have very low resistance.
 Thus most of the resistance of the circuit is in the steel wire.

 When you connect the clip to the steel wire, the voltage of the battery pushes electrons through the circuit against the resistance of the steel wire, causing the steel wire to heat up.
 As you move the clip closer to the battery, the resistance of the steel wire decreases.
 Because the same voltage is applied across a lower resistance, more current flows, and the wire heats up more.
 Eventually, when you make the steel wire short enough, so much current flows that it melts the wire.
 Even the copper wire becomes warm.

 In a normal electric circuit, an electric current powers an appliance, such as a refrigerator or TV.
 Every such appliance has a certain amount of resistance to the current flow, which keeps the current from reaching very large values.
-A short circuit occurs when the current finds a way to bypass the appliance on a path that has little or no resistance - for example, where frayed insulation bares a wire and allows it to touch the frame of the appliance, so the current can flow straight to ground.
+A short circuit occurs when the current finds a way to bypass the appliance on a path that has little or no resistance—for example, where frayed insulation bares a wire and allows it to touch the frame of the appliance, so the current can flow straight to the ground.
 In this situation, a very large current can occur, producing a lot of heat and a fire hazard.